MwithHeart/writetech-accelerator-portfolio-mariam/docs/ai-documentation/final-doc.md

 ### What is Qwen3?

-    Qwen3 is the laaatest generation of large language models developed by Alibaba Group's Qwen Team.
+    Qwen3 is the latest generation of large language models developed by Alibaba Group's Qwen Team.
 It's a transformer-based language model that excels in natural language understanding, text generation, coding, and multilingual applications, supporting 119 languages and dialects.

 ### What model variants are available?
  - **Dense Models:** 0.6B, 1.7B, 4B, 8B, 14B, and 32B parameters.